POLICIES AND PROCEDURES REGARDING NONDISCRIMINATION, AFFIRMATIVE ACTION, HARASSMENT, SEXUAL HARASSMENT, AND AFFIRMATIVE ACTION

-It is the goal of the College to establish fair and meaningful criteria to be used for selection of all job applicants.
+It is the goal of the College to establish fair and meaningful criteria to be used for the selection of all job applicants.
 Any standards or criteria which have had the effect of excluding gender or minority groups shall be eliminated unless the College can demonstrate that such standards or criteria are conditions of successful performance in the particular position involved.

-In filling openings, the College will act affirmatively to recruit in such a way that individuals from traditionally under-represented groups will have notice of, and an opportunity to be considered for, employment.
+In filling openings, the College will act affirmatively to recruit in such a way that individuals from traditionally underrepresented groups will have notice of, and an opportunity to be considered for, employment.

 When possible, under-represented groups will be included on all selection committees.
 All questions asked of candidates will remain as consistent and job-related as practicable throughout the selection process.